-Schedule H (Form 990) must be completed by a hospital organization that operated during the tax year at least one hospital facility.
+Schedule H (Form 990) must be completed by a hospital organization that operated at any time during the tax year at least one hospital facility.
 A hospital facility is one that is required to be licensed, registered, or similarly recognized by a state as a hospital.
-A hospital organization may treat multiple buildings operated under a single state license as a single hospital facility.
+A hospital organization may treat multiple buildings operated by a hospital organization under a single state license as a single hospital facility.

 The organization must file a single Schedule H (Form 990) that combines information from: